 Schwinn AC Performance Plus with Carbon Blue

 Schwinn for the win.
-For me, the Schwinn AC Performance Plus with Carbon Blue ranks right up there as a top Peloton alternative.
+For me, the Schwinn AC Performance Plus with Carbon Blue ranks right up there as a top Peloton alternative and is one heck of a workhorse.
 It has a high-inertia drive train that provides momentum and the feel of a chain drive along with a toothed belt that provides rider feedback and a real road feel, which I personally love.
 I’ve ridden these bikes for years, most recently at Cyclebar back in the US.
 Low-maintenance as well.

 Peloton alternative: The Echelon Smart Connect Bike